RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 My job is killed after running for 48 hours, why?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All queues have specific :ref:`default and max runtime limits <paritions structure>`.
+All queues have specific :ref:`default and max runtime limits <partitions structure>`.
 The default run time protects users from unintentionally using more CPU hours than intended.

 You run your job with *a default runtime*, and Slurm killed the job once the run